 4,254 sq. m. addition

 The Casey House Redevelopment project is a four-storey addition to a heritage-designated Victorian mansion on Jarvis St. in Toronto.
-The new building will be a specialized healthcare facility for individuals with HIV/AIDS.
+The new building is a specialized healthcare facility for individuals with HIV/AIDS.

-When completed, the new facility will service 200 registered clients with 14 new inpatient rooms.
+The facility services 200 registered clients with 14 new inpatient rooms.